kisom/netallow/README.md

 ### Example `http.Handler`

-This is a file server that uses a pair of whitelists.
-The admin whitelist permits modifications to the user whitelist only by the localhost.
-The user whitelist controls which hosts have access to the file server.
+This is a file server that uses a pair of ACLs.
+The admin ACL permits modifications to the user ACL only by the localhost.
+The user ACL controls which hosts have access to the file server.

 ```
 package main